warpfork/go-testmark/README.md

 (You probably can start with an empty document and just patch hunk into it, and it'll be fine.
 It's just dubious if you'll really want to do that in practice.)

+#### autopatching

+`go-testmark` supports automatically regenerating fixtures.

+Use the `-testmark.regen` flag during testing.
+E.g., `go test ./... -testmark.regen`.

+If you're using [extensions](#extensions) like [testexec](#the-testexec-convention), it'll automatically do the right thing for you.
+If you're writing your own tests, you will need to wire up patching and check the [Regen flag](https://pkg.go.dev/github.com/warpfork/go-testmark#Regen) in order to take advantage of this.
+(Testmark can't read your mind on data sources and what should be patched unfortunately.)

+Use this kind of regeneration when you make a change to code and would rather review the result via something like `git diff` instead of editing the fixture content manually.
+It's a huge timesaver.

+It's also great for just making blank hunks and filling them in the first time, quickly and easily.

 ### Examples